 Check out this short video about packing for your Irish vacation!

-We recommend you bring one medium-sized suitcase (smaller is fine!) and a day bag (example: small back pack or purse).
-A medium-sized suitcase is about 28 in. (height) x 17 in. (width).
-You can keep the day bag with you on the mini-coach (there's a nice overhead area above your seat) and your other suitcase will go in the back of the mini-coach which you can access during the day if needed.
+We recommend you bring a day bag (for example: small back pack or purse) and one suitcase - either a carry on size (22 in. high x 14 in. wide) or medium-sized (28 in. high x 17 in. wide).
+You can keep the day bag with you on the mini-coach (there's a nice overhead area above your seat) and your suitcase will go in the back of the mini-coach which you can access during the day if needed.

 ** Click here to print this section about What to Pack **

 - You will need to carry your bags from the mini-coach into a guest house and possibly up a flight of steps.
 Many of these smaller local guest houses do not have elevators.

 - Remember, Ireland is a modern country.
 If you forget something, you can probably buy it there 😃